influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 ## Configure Kapacitor for our UDF

-We need to tell kapacitor where our UDF socket and give it a name so we can use it.
+We need to tell Kapacitor where our UDF socket is and give it a name so we can use it.
 Add this to your Kapacitor configuration file.